alanng10/classhost/README.md

 # ClassServer

-This is Class language server.
+This is Class programming language server.
 It is a module that has input and output through network.